marxin/texi2rst-generated/sphinx/gccint/rtl-representation/structure-sharing-assumptions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: sharing of RTL components, RTL structure sharing assumptions

 .. _sharing:

-.. index:: sharing of RTL components

-.. index:: RTL structure sharing assumptions

 Structure Sharing Assumptions
 *****************************